Our Guide to Hydraulic Oil

 The viscosity index (VI) is used to measure a change in viscosity of hydraulic oil under changing temperatures.
 If it has a low viscosity index, a change in temperature will affect the viscosity more than if it has a high viscosity index.

-Hydraulic oil with a high viscosity index is usually used in an application with a greater range of ambient/operating temperatures.
+Hydraulic oil with a high viscosity index is usually used in a hydraulic application with a greater range of ambient/operating temperatures.

 A straight paraffinic mineral base oil tends to produce an oil with a low viscosity index, whereas one with viscosity improvers will produce a fluid with a high viscosity index.